Indonesian Last Names: 4 Things You Need to Know

 Many of these ethnic groups have their own typical naming conventions.
 For instance, it is common for Javanese people to possess only one name, such as Sukarno (the first Indonesian president), whereas Batak people typically have a clan name that they use as their last names, such as Radja Nainggolan (a Belgian footballer with Batak ancestry).

 With all of these variations, what does it all mean?
+Here are 4 things to know about the Indonesian last names.

 1. In general, last names in Indonesia are legally optional and not inherited.